How to spot which Twitter accounts paid for verification

 Surprisingly, the most reliable way to check the legitimacy of any account on Twitter is through the blue checkmark.
 At first glance, the old verification badge and the new paid badge you get from subscribing the Twitter Blue (which costs $9.99/month in Canada) are identical.
 However, if you open an account’s profile and click or tap on those badges, a little pop-up will tell you whether the account was verified under the old system or if it was bought.
 This works across Twitter’s website and mobile apps.

 Of course, digging into an account’s profile page and tapping a tiny blue icon is a bit of a pain to do every time you’re sus of an account.
 Moreover, not every account with a traditional verification badge is trustworthy and not every account with a paid blue check is untrustworthy.
-So, it’s helpful to look for some context clues.
+Besides, Musk tweeted that he plans to remove the old verification checkmark in the “coming months,” so, it’s helpful to prep for a world with only paid verification checks.

 Things to consider include the handle (@), the content of tweets, and other details of the account, such as the number of followers.
 For the handle, keep an eye out for things like typos or slightly off spelling, or perhaps the use of certain characters that can look like others (such as I, l, |, or 1, although MobileSyrup’s site font makes those look different).